Business Continuity Planning

 Contacting Us – If after a significant business disruption you cannot contact us as you usually do at (312) 655-8200, go to our web site at www.afinancial.com, or call our emergency alternate number listed below.

-If you cannot reach us through either of these means, you should contact our clearing firm, J.P.
-Morgan Clearing Corp., at (212) 552-1919 or www.jpmorgan.com , for the following transactions “ONLY” (I) Emergency Orders to close existing positions.
+If you cannot reach us through either of these means, you should contact our clearing firm, Raymond James and Associates, at (800) 647-7378 or www.raymondjames.com , for the following transactions “ONLY” (I) Emergency Orders to close existing positions.
 (II) Emergency Instructions to wire available funds.
 (III) Security transfers.